AustinCodingAcademy/311_wk6_day1_er/README.md

 ##### ER Diagram Diagnosis

 1. What is the relationship between the "actor" and "film_actor" tables?
+      - The actor id is the primary key that ties both tables together.
 2. What does the blue diamond next to the "last_update" column on the "inventory" table represent?
+      - A NOT NULL simple attribute
 3. How many foreign keys does the "payments" table have?
 How can you tell?
+      - There are three, anything red would be either a regular foreign key that's also a primary key, a foreign key that's not null or a foreign key that can be null.

 ##### ER Diagram upload